bc-davin/Java/README.md

 # Java
-When I was taking classes at Montgomery College.
+When I was taking classes at Maryland, USA.